Pozole Rojo (Pork and Hominy Soup)

 Is Traditional Pozole Red or Green?

 There are two types of pozole in Mexican cuisine: Pozole Rojo and Pozole Verde.
 Both are traditional and authentic!
 Red pozole (like this pork pozole) is made with red chiles like ancho and guajillo.
-Green varieties feature salsa verde.
+Green varieties feature a rich broth made with chiles, tomatillos and cilantro like in my Shrimp Pozole Verde.

 What Is the Difference Between Pozole and Posole?